nuriel77/iri-playbook/docs/installation.rst

 Installation
 ************

-The **proper** way to install the node is using the :ref:`getting_started_quickly`.
+The **recommended** way to install the node is using the :ref:`getting_started_quickly`.

-The following documentation is provided as reference for those with good experience with Linux and Ansible, or for those who would like to install multiple nodes at once.
+The following documentation is provided as reference for those with good experience with Linux and Ansible, or for those who would like to **install multiple nodes at once**.

+If you are about to install multiple nodes at once, you can use one of the nodes as the node from which you will be running the IRI playbook.
+All the information below should be executed on this node.

 Update System Packages